212 Warrior

 212 Warrior (also known as Wiro Sableng 212 and Wiro Sableng Pendekar Kapak Maut Naga Geni 212) is a 2018 Indonesian action-comedy film based on the Wiro Sableng novel series by Bastian Tito.
-The movie is the first collaboration between an Indonesian studio with Fox International Production.
+The movie is the first collaboration between an Indonesian studio with Fox International Productions.

 A teaser for the film was released on 21 December 2017 throughout Indonesian theaters.
 It was uploaded online on a week later.
 The first trailer was released on 12 May 2018 and debuted on the LINE communications app.
 The film was released on 30 August 2018.

-It was the last film from Fox International Productions before it was shut down in 2017 and was transferred to 20th Century Fox & Buena Vista International (after was acquired by Disney in 2019).
+It was the last film from Fox International Productions before it was shut down in 2017 and was folded into 20th Century Fox International.

 Premise

 In the 16th century of Nusantara, Wiro Sableng (Vino G. Bastian) is tasked by his mentor Sinto Gendeng (Ruth Marini) to capture her treacherous former student, Mahesa Birawa (Yayan Ruhian).
 Joined by his friends, Anggini (Sherina Munaf) & Bujang Gila Tapak Sakti (Fariz Alfarizi), Wiro will not only discover Mahesa's evil intention, but will also discover his true calling as a hero.